parrt/msds501/projects/wordsim.md

 You can use numpy but please do not refer to a bunch of random packages that I probably don't have installed on my test box.
 Your test will fail.

+*Please do not leave a bunch of debugging print statements in your code.* The output of your program is part of your result so make sure you only emit what you are supposed to.

 ## Evaluation

 Please be aware that, depending on the hardware you run this on, the program could be fairly slow.
 On my iMac, the test described here takes 45 seconds, which includes time to load and process the 1G file containing 400,000 words.